gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 ### Default Values

-Default values in Qgoda are not nested but a flat list of patterns:
+Default values in Qgoda are configured via flat lists of pattern (as opposed to nested data structures in Jekyll).
+Example:

 <!--QGODA-NO-XGETTEXT-->
 ```yaml